 “But you don’t love me.”
 Constance’s voice had softened.
 She begin to lower the knife.

 “Constance, we were never that serious.
 You gotta know that.
 When I started dating Alicia, you told me you were fine with it.”
 Prince held out his hand for the knife.
-I rose to my feet as gracefully as I could without stepping on my train and inadvertedly falling into the butcher knife that separated me and Constance.
+I rose to my feet as gracefully as I could without stepping on my train and inadvertently stumbling into the butcher knife that separated me and Constance.
 I stood behind Prince, wrapped my arms around his waist and looked at Constance over his shoulder.

 “I didn’t think you were gonna marry her!” she said.
 “I thought . . .
 I thought . . .”
 She turned her back to us.
 “I guess it doesn’t matter now,” she whispered, shrugging her shoulders.

-Prince started towards her, but I pulled him back, squeezing his torso with the little strength I had.
+Prince started toward her, but I pulled him back, squeezing his torso with the little strength I had.
 He turned to the reverend, who stepped to Constance and touched her shoulder.
 “Sister,” he began.

 Constance’s body collapsed to the floor.
 The reverend dropped to his knees.
 His hands hovered over the end of the knife in her chest, debating if pulling it out would help save her life, or just accelerate her inevitable death.
 He bowed his head to pray, his hands still hovering over the knife.

 Prince broke free of my grasp and ran to the opposite side of Constance.
 He cupped the back of her head in his palm and repeatedly slapped her check, screaming, “Why?
 Why would you do this?”
 When he looked up at me, I could see the tears in his eyes.
 They didn’t sparkle.
 They didn’t tug at my heart, draw me to want to be closer to him and his bleeding ex-girlfriend.
-I backed away, let the weight of my wedding gown press me to the floor.
-I heaved loud sobs, and when I saw the first tear drop land on my left hand, empty of a wedding band, I knew we had missed our harvest.
+I backed away, let the weight of my wedding gown press me down to the floor.
+I heaved loud sobs, and when I saw the first teardrop land on my left hand, void of a wedding band, I knew we had missed our harvest.